Samuel Hartt: Death and legacy

 Hartt died in Scituate, Plymouth County, Massachusetts, in 1860 and was buried in Brooklyn, New York at Green-Wood Cemetery.
-He was married to Mary T. Tolman, and they had several children, including Samuel Tolman Hartt (1816-1859) who was also a prominent naval shipbuilder located in the Norfolk Naval Shipyard in Portsmouth, Virginia, and who died there in 1859.
+He was married to Mary T. Tolman, and they had several children, including Samuel Tolman Hartt (1816-1859) who was also a prominent naval shipbuilder located at the Gosport Navy Yard in Portsmouth, Virginia, and who died there in 1859.
 Samuel T. Hartt built the USS Powhatan, one of the last and largest paddle frigates.
 Samuel Hartt's younger sons Edward Hartt and Joseph were also involved in shipbuilding, and Edward constructed various gunboats, monitors and tinclad vessels.